Advocacy

 Express your support for the legalization of safe raw milk in New Brunswick by contacting Minister Johnson at Margaret.Johnson@gnb.ca and Minister Fitch at Bruce.Fitch@gnb.ca

 Tell them why you want raw milk and that you would like them to consider the information regarding raw milk health benefits and safety that has become available in the last decade.
 Point out that not only do these laws hurt consumers, they also hurt farmers.
-Currently consumers from New Brunswick can buy raw milk at the grocery store in Main and bring it back legally.
+Currently consumers from New Brunswick can buy raw milk at the grocery store in Maine and bring it back legally.
 Our own farmers are shut out of this artisanal food market.
 This makes no sense.
-Please copy us and your MLA on your email.
+Please copy us (action@artisandairy.ca) and your MLA on your email.
 You can find your MLA here: Members of - Legislative Assembly of New Brunswick (legnb.ca) .

 Newfoundland & Labrador